ANDOR-Automation-AB/node-red-dashboard-2-widgets-ui-linkbutton/readme.md

 ### 1.0.0
 - Initial release.

+### 1.0.1
+- Input payload true will trigger button pressed event.
+- Input payload true will reload url when embedded.

 ## Install or Update

-Make sure you install this widget inside your `.node-red` directory.
+**Important.** Make sure you install this widget inside your `.node-red` directory.
 ```
 cd ~/.node-red
 ```